drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-04-the-rendering.md

 }
 ```

 The magic happens in the buildAttributes function.
 This is where we figure out if we have a size constraint, we use the syntax "640x480", parse that out and set the height and width attributes.
-Next we set any other attributes, and we also pick up any CSS classes and build add them to the "class" attribute:
+Next, we set any other attributes, and we also pick up any CSS classes and build and add them to the "class" attribute:

 ```javascript
 function buildAttributes(title, m) {